traquito/traquito.github.io/docs/pro/telemetry/extended/README.md

 ### Defined Rounding Behavior

-Field index values shall be rounded to the closest index value in range when being calculated.
+Field values shall be rounded to the closest multiple of step size within range when being encoded.

 ### Extensible Message Types